Addendum 6: Service Level Agreement (SLA)

-- Join our list and alerts server (listserve) for alerts about scheduled maintenance, and set your list and alerts server preferences for technical explanations about issues after the fact, instead of questioning us by phone, chat or ticket.
+- As available, join our list and alerts server (listserve) for alerts about scheduled maintenance, and set your list and alerts server preferences for technical explanations about issues after the fact, instead of questioning us by phone, chat or ticket.

 - Reasonably assign a priority to your tickets based on our priorities description, above.

 - Base your ticket priority on issues directly caused by our systems, that is, issues that we can directly impact and resolve.

 - In the event you have an external issue causing urgency, for example you are migrating from problem ISPs/mail hosts, or you must quickly remove/change a technical or billing contact for your organization, please chat/call in addition to submitting a ticket, so we can activate a coordinated emergency response.